duckietown/docs-brown/book/doc-sky/40-sensors-project/90-camera-velocity.md

   2. Create a ROS subscriber to obtain the altitude (z-position) of the drone for scaling the motion vectors.

-The second method is `analyze`, which is called every time that the camera gets an image, and is used to analyze the flow vectors to estimate the x and y velocities of your drone.
+The second method is `motion_cb`, which is called every time that the camera gets a set of flow vectors, and is used to analyze the flow vectors to estimate the x and y velocities of your drone.

   1. Estimate the velocities, using the `TODO`'s as a guide.